ndcbe/controls/Syllabus.md

 The first step is to assemble a team of three people (four if needed due to class numbers) with similar topic interests.

 As a team, you will write a **two-page project proposal** with up to **one additional page of references** that:
 1. Explains the project motivation and goals.
-Also briefly explain your personal motivations for choosing this project.
+Also, briefly explain your personal motivations for choosing this project.
 2. Explains the technical approach for the project, especially how the required elements (see list above) will be incorporated
 3. Identifies the starting point for the project.
 Where will the model or data come from?
 Will the project leverage prior experience or knowledge of your team?
-Please explain if the project will extend prior work from an extracircular/club activity, another class, research, or an internship.
+Please explain if the project will extend prior work from an extra-circular/club activity, another class, research, or an internship.
 Do you have permission from your prior collaborators/supervisors/instructors?
 If a student is working on a similar topic for two concurrent classes, both instructors need to be aware of the potential overlap and provide written consent (email is fine) per university policies.
 Likewise, if you are leveraging data or a model from an internship or research, you need to confirm there are no confidentiality issues.
 4. Presents a timeline for the project.
 Identify the weekly goals for the project and person(s) primarily responsible for each goal.
+Suggestion: organize this information in a table, bulleted list, or [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart).
 5. Lists references in a style of your choice (e.g., APA, MLA, ACS).
 You must identify at least **five useful references** for the project, two of which should be beyond the CBE 20258 or 30338 class notes/websites.

 #### Project Check-ins